-Asics Partied with Majid Jordan to Celebrate the Brand’s Space Dye Knit Shoe
+Asics Partied With Majid Jordan to Celebrate the Brand’s Space Dye Knit Shoe

 I Did 3 Different Workouts in a New Asics Training Shoe — This Is How It Went

-How Asics Hopes To Reach an East Coast Audience With Its New Headquarters
+How Asics Hopes to Reach an East Coast Audience With Its New Headquarters